bsmith89/make-bml/lesson.md

 	./wordcount.py books/isles.txt isles.dat
 ```

-We have now written the simplest, non-trivial Makefile.
+We have now written the simplest, non-trivial Makefile[^makefile-name].
 It is pretty reminiscent of one of the lines from our master script.
 It is a good bet that you can figure out what this Makefile does.

+[^makefile-name]: While several other filenames will work, it is a Good Idea to
+    always call your Makefile `Makefile`.

 Be sure to notice a few syntactical items.